This site is dedicated to the support and empowerment of parents, teachers, caregivers and students.

 Winner of the Althea B. McLaren award in Arts in Early Childhood and the Robert B. McLaren award in Children’s Moral Development.

-To me The Learning Root is an enchanting space deep within us.
+To me The Learning Root is an awe inspiring space deep within each of us.
 A place where everything we could possibly learn sits awaiting our knowledge of it.

 I hope that you can find material from this site that inspires and empowers you.
 Whether you’re a parent, a teacher, a caregiver, a friend- I’m rooting for you.